Phone Habits of a Cheating Husband: 14 Patterns to Watch

 Habit 2: New Passwords and Locked Screens

-Password changes are a direct access control.
-Among Van Viegen's nine red flags, he specifically identifies changing the password suddenly and being inconsistent about allowing you to touch the phone as distinct warning behaviors.
+Van Viegen specifically identifies suddenly changing the password and being inconsistent about allowing a partner to use the phone as distinct red flags in his practice with couples (Newsweek, 2024).

 Many women report this habit appearing in stages:

-- First, the phone gets a password when it didn't have one before
+- The phone gets a password when it did not have one before

-- Then biometric locks (fingerprint, Face ID) replace the password entirely
+- Biometric locks (fingerprint, Face ID) replace the password entirely

-- Finally, app-level locks appear on specific apps like messages or photos
+- App-level locks appear on specific apps like messages or photos

 If password changes are showing up alongside emotional distance, read more about whether your gut feeling is worth trusting.